 While the Free Application for Federal Student Aid (FAFSA) applies towards fall through the following summer, summer aid requires special processing.
 Since the summer is the same length as a regular semester, it has the same enrollment requirements.
-Half-time for undergraduate students is at least 6 semester hours, and student loans require at least half-time enrollment.
-Some students receiving the Federal Pell Grant during the summer semester may be required to be enrolled in at least half-time or more.
+Half-time for undergraduate students is at least 6 semester hours.

 EARN Indiana, launched in summer 2013, revamped the existing state work-study program.
 More information is available on Indiana's Division of Student Financial Aid website.